 1. Erosion and sediment control in an environmentally sensitive area

 2. In-water works and creek channel design

 3. Development of an excess soil management plan in a brownfield site

 Peter van Driel

-Derek provides technical support for regional planning and local scale impact assessment studies supporting municipal, provincial and federal Environmental Assessments (EAs), transportation infrastructure preliminary and detail designs; land redevelopment; and property acquisitions/dispositions.
+Derek provides technical support for regional planning and local scale impact assessment studies supporting municipal, provincial and federal environmental assessments (EAs), as well as transportation infrastructure preliminary and detail designs, land redevelopment and property acquisitions/dispositions.